 I am not going to go deep into that rabbit hole this time and leave that for another day to discuss.

-For this discussion, however, I am going to talk about digital noise and how to handle that using Luminar Neo’s Noiseless AI Extension.
+For this discussion, however, I am going to talk about digital noise and how to handle that using Luminar Neo’s Noiseless AI tool.

 Also, I will discuss how to preserve the details in your images while you eliminate noise from your images.